BenimOsman/QR-CODE-SCANNER-AND-GENERATOR/README.md

 # QR-CODE-SCANNER-AND-GENERATOR

-Consisting of QR Scanner &amp; Generator App
+This repo consists of QR Scanner &amp; Generator Application using HTML, CSS &amp; JavaScript.